DyfanJones/Blog/content/about.md

 # Intro

 Hi all my name is Dyfan Jones, alot of people find it difficult to pronounce my name as it is Welsh.
 But here is a handy tip to help you pronounce it, "D-Oven".
 I am going to assume you know how to say "Jones" (there is few thousands of us in the UK).
-Anyways I come the North West of England and I have been Data Scientist for roughly 5 years working at "Very.co.uk".
+Anyways I come from the North West of England and I have been Data Scientist for roughly 5 years working at "Very.co.uk".
 Qualification wise I have a MSc in Mathematical Science from the University of Liverpool.

 # About me